AIR multigrid with GMRES polynomials (AIRG) and additive preconditioners for Boltzmann transport: Work estimates

 To begin, we must first establish a FLOP count for all the different components of our iterative methods.
 We begin with our definition of the Cycle Complexity (CC) of AIRG.
 The CC is the amount of work performed during a single V-cycle, scaled by the number of nnzs in the top-grid matrix.
 Our calculation of the CC includes the work performed during smoothing and grid-transfer operators; we use our definition of CC and WUs in all the results below.
 We define the work required to compute a matvec with our matrices on each level as $\{.\}^l$.
 For an assembled matrix we set this as the nnzs.
 This assumes fused-multiply-add (FMA) instructions are available and hence the cost of multiplying by $\mat{A}_\textrm{ff}$ for example is nnzs rather than $2\times$nnzs (this cost scales out of the CC anyway).
 If we consider a general linear system, $\mat{A} \mat{x} = \mat{b}$, the FLOP count for performing a single V-cycle with $l_{\textrm{max}}$ levels of AIRG is given by

 where $v_\textrm{up}=2$ is the number of up F-point smooths and we perform one application of a GMRES polynomial approximation of $\hat{\mat{A}}^{-1}$ as a coarse grid solve on $l=l_\textrm{max}$.

-In \secref{sec:Results}, we also show the results from using lAIR in \textit{hypre} with FCF-Jacobi smoothing; by default the CC output by \textit{hypre} doesn't include all work associated with smoothing, residual calculation, etc, and hence we recompute it.
+In \secref{sec:Results}, we also show the results from using lAIR in \textit{hypre} with FCF-Jacobi smoothing; by default the CC output by \textit{hypre} doesn't include all the work associated with smoothing, residual calculation, etc, and hence we recompute it.
 Due to the use of FCF-Jacobi, the result of $\mat{A}_\textrm{fc} \mat{x}_\textrm{c}$ during the F smooths cannot be cached (similarly for the C-point smooths).
 We therefore compute

-where $n_\textrm{F}^l$ and $n_\textrm{C}^l$ are the number of F and C-points on level $l$, respectively and given we only use one FCF-Jacobi as our smoother on each level $v_\textrm{up}=1$.
+where $n_\textrm{F}^l$ and $n_\textrm{C}^l$ are the number of F and C-points on level $l$, respectively and given we only use one FCF-Jacobi in \textit{hypre} as the smoother on each level, $v_\textrm{up}=1$.
 The cycle complexity (for either \textit{hypre} or AIRG) is then given by

 Any matvec that involves scatter should be computed matrix-free and we denote that with an ``mf'' subscript.
 Given our sub-grid scale discretisation, we need to account for the cost of computing the source on the rhs of \eref{eq:SGS_sep_stream}, the fine-scale solution $\bm{\Theta}$ and the addition of the coarse and fine scale solutions to form $\bm{\psi}$.
 These are given by